MrTobyUp/Interpolation/README.md

 # Interpolation
-Interpolation of functions and trigonometric interpolation in combination with discrete fourier transform
+Interpolation and trigonometric interpolation of functions, in combination with discrete fourier transform